gregorias/pixelosolver/README.md

 With this function you do not need to run the Pixelo game to see the program working.

+### Solve sets of puzzles

+The Pixelo game groups all puzzles into categories: easy, normal, hard, daily.
+In the Main package there is function called `runSets` which automatically moves between puzzles in a set and solves them.
+This helps in the initial solving run as it sufficient to start the function and leave the computer to solve the puzzles or to grind XP or gold.
+The function does not perform any OCR and instead relies on the user to provide pixel coordinates of buttons in the menu (see documentation inside Main.hs).
+I recommend running this function in the interpreter.
+On my system an example session looks as follows:

+    let xPoss = [675, 780, 904, 1040, 1206] :: [Int]
+    let yPoss = [530, 680, 810] :: [Int]
+    let puzzleMenuPoss = yPoss >>= \y -> xPoss >>= \x -> return (y,x)

+    import Control.Concurrent -- for threadDelay
+    import Graphics.UI.Gtk -- for initGUI

+    -- | Quickly alt+tab to the browser after running the below line threadDelay 1000000
+      >> initGUI
+      >> runSets 3 (930, 1090) puzzleMenuPoss
+        (970, 1100) (310, 1240) (800, 800)
+        2000000 4000000

 Remarks and ideas for improvement
 ---------------------------------